Skip to main content

 A laissez-faire leadership style is a facilitative one in which a leader makes few decisions.
 Instead, this style of leader facilitates the group to drive decision-making and develop solutions to work-related problems with a “hands-off” approach.
 This is the opposite of autocratic leadership.

 Characteristics of laissez-faire leaders are often reported as “hands off,“ trusting, encouraging and tolerant of innovation as well as error.
-These leaders must be critical when necessary, but they allow and encourage the group to make decisions and develop solutions to work related problems, reserving the ability to step in and take over for those times when deemed necessary.
+These leaders must be critical when necessary, but they allow and encourage the group to make decisions and develop solutions to work related problems, reserving the ability to step in, delegate and/or take over when necessary.

 Autocratic Leadership